TheOrderMSU/TheOrderMSU/contributing.md

 As the Order is university group, a certain amount of writing ability is expected.
 Please use complete sentences, correct spelling, punctuation, and proper paragraphs.

-If you need assistance, there are many people who will gladly lend the assistance with editing.
+If you need assistance, there are many people who will gladly lend assistance with editing.

+***

 # Guidelines